Fliw/herobot/README.md

    This will automatically stop all services including the Laravel application, Vite development server, Reverb WebSocket server, and WhatsApp server.

-By following these steps, you will have the Herobot App up and running on your local machine, ready for development and testing.
+By following these steps, you will have the Miko Bot App up and running on your local machine, ready for development and testing.

 ## Contributing